LEVC TX vs Nissan Dynamo Electric Taxi

 Dynamo Electric Taxi

-While the Dynamo does not resemble the traditional TX appearance, it is modelled on the proven and popular e-NV200 Evalia and can accommodate 5 passengers.
+While the taxi does not resemble the traditional TX appearance, the taxi is modelled on the proven and popular e-NV200 Evalia and can board around 5 passengers at one time.

 Just like the LEVC TX, the dynamo taxi’s connectivity provides huge value to drivers and passengers.
 The taxi comes with smart phone integration via Bluetooth, USB charge points for two chargers and air conditioning that can be preset with the dedicated taxi app or the vehicle key fob.